-- What communication skills can I learn to promote healthy relationships? - How do the ways we use language impact people in both online and offline environments? - How do people use language to exert power over others? - What is microaggression? - How can you address a microaggression when you notice one? - Why is it important to address microaggressions? - How is language used for stereotyping gender, culture, and race? - How do you express consent or non-consent in relationships?
+- What communication skills can I learn to promote healthy relationships? - How do the ways we use language impact people in both online and offline environments? - How do some people use language to exert power and coercion over others? - What does controlling behaviour look, sound, and feel like in a relationship? - What is a microaggression? - How can you address a microaggression when you notice one? - Why is it important to address microaggressions? - How is language used for stereotyping gender, culture, and race? - How do you express consent or non-consent in relationships?